Sara-Sundin/My-Portfolio---Project-1/README.md

 - Photograpers IKNW photos (except myself) Marcus Grip & Johan Eriksson
 - The Javascript for closing navbar from Code Institute
 - Code Institute (I have used small snippets of code in the source code for Love Running and Boardwalk Games projects in the gallery section and contact form.
 - I have used ChatGPT for problem solving and ideas throughout the project.
--
+At the very end of my project I used ChatGPT to tidy up my code for proper spacing and indentation for easier readability.

 <hr>

 # ACKNOWLEDGMENTS